Kapranov/taxgig_2020/apps/chat/README.md

 ## Todo

+- as a `UserSession` I can send messages to a chatroom
+- think about to rename the `UserSessions.send` function to `UserSessions.notify`
+- Refactor the `UserSessions` module in order to achieve the obvious implementation with Supervisors, UserSession Processes, etc, ...
 - Rename `Chat.Registry` in `Chat.ChatRoomRegistry`
 - We may have to think to store the `user_id` of the user in the `state` of the `Chat.Web.WebSocketController`